SnowyCoder/gamecompendium/README.md

 Using `scrape` will only download games and write them to the dumps (if they haven't been fully downloaded yet).
 `index` will only index the documents and quit, scraping them only if necessary.
-In all sub-commands (except `evaluate`) `--only {igdb,steam}` can be selected to limit the sources to process.
+In all sub-commands (except `evaluate`) you can use `--only {igdb,steam}` to limit the sources to process.

-WARNING: when indexing it's best to NOT limit the sources used since entity resolution only works if all sources are present.
+WARNING: when indexing it's best NOT to limit the sources used since entity resolution only works if all sources are present.

 If you only want to query steam games you can run